-The overall aim of the programme is to provide a pre-experience Masters qualification in business management with a strong international dimension.
-Specifically the programme aims to provide students with the opportunity to engage with the issues experienced by internationally oriented organisations.
+The overall aim of the programme is to provide a pre-experience Masters qualification in business management and marketing with a strong international dimension.
+Specifically the programme aims to provide students the opportunity to engage with the issues experienced by internationally oriented organisations.
 The international dimension is provided by the focus and orientation of the programme of study with specific attention being paid to comparative analyses of countries, institutions, cultures and, of course, companies and their strategies.
-The specific aims of the programme are fourfold and are explicitly aligned to the QAA benchmark standards for Masters Awards in Business and Management (June 2015).
+The specific aims of the programme are fourfold and are explicitly aligned with the QAA benchmark standards for Masters Awards in Business Management and Marketing (June 2015).

-- 1 To provide an opportunity for students to engage in the advanced study of organisations, their management and the cultural context(s) in which they operate. - 2 To enable students to prepare for and/or develop a career in international business and management. - 3 To enable students to develop the ability to apply their knowledge and understanding of international business management to complex issues, both systematically and creatively. - 4 To promote the enhancement of lifelong learning skills and personal development so that students will be able to work with self-direction and originality and contribute to business and society at large.
+- 1. To provide an opportunity for students to engage in the advanced study of organisations, their management and the cultural context(s) in which they operate. - 2.
+To enable students to prepare for and/or develop a career in international business and management. - 3.
+To enable students to develop the ability to apply their knowledge and understanding of international business management to complex issues, both systematically and creatively. - 4.
+To produce graduates possessing deep knowledge and understanding of marketing theories and an ability to apply this within an international framework. - 5.
+To provide advanced skills in the analysis of markets in an international context. - 6.
+To promote the enhancement of lifelong learning skills and personal development so that participants will be able to work with self-direction and originality and contribute to business and society at large.

 Students will be trained to apply this knowledge to the development of company strategies, instruments and processes.
-Students will also learn how to analyse markets in different countries, understand various institutional environments and develop a sharp eye for processes within multinational enterprises.
-Strategies are often related to country selection, entry strategies, marketing approaches and to questions related to company currency policies.
+Students will also learn how to analyse the markets in different countries, understand various institutional environments and develop a sharp eye for processes within multinational enterprises.
+Strategies are often related to country selection, entry strategies, and marketing approaches and to questions related to company currency policies.